Tianscar/compat/README.md

 unless you're using win-pthread which you need to define `COMPAT_WINPTHREAD` macro.
 ### C99 standard types
 For MSVC `_MSC_VER` < 1800, the [headers](/compat/windows) for C99 standard types compatibility are force used.
-You can also define `COMPAT_TYPES` manually to use them if you don't want to link against any c runtime library except `msvcrt.dll`.
+You can also define `COMPAT_TYPES` macro to use them if you don't want to link against any c runtime library except `msvcrt.dll`.

 ## License
 [The Unlicense (Public Domain Equivalent)](/LICENSE)